 - Sugar and brown sugar – I love the combination of granulated sugar and brown sugar in this banana bread recipe.
 Brown sugar helps create a super moist banana bread!

-- Sour cream – Also adds moisture to this quick bread recipe.
-But, you can substitute buttermilk if needed.
+- Sour cream – Also adds moisture and a tangy flavor to this quick bread recipe.
+Substitute buttermilk if needed.

-- Eggs – Helps these banana bread rise nicely.
+- Eggs – Helps this quick bread rise nicely.
 I always use large eggs in my baking recipes.
 (Be sure to always crack eggs into a glass measuring cup or small bowl, then add to your batter!)

-- Baking soda & powder – Leavening agents that help this banana bread rise perfectly.
+- Baking soda & powder – Leavening agents that help it rise perfectly.

-Step 3: Prepare baking loaf pans.
-Spray three 9 x 5- inch loaf pans with cooking spray or line with paper liners.
+- Prepare loaf pans – Spray three 9 x 5- inch loaf pans with cooking spray or line with paper liners.
 (This makes cleanup very easy)

-Step 4: Cream the butter and sugar.
-In a large mixing bowl, using either a stand mixer or an electric hand mixer, cream the butter with the brown sugar and sugar.
+- Cream butter and sugar – In a large mixing bowl, using either a stand mixer or an electric hand mixer, cream the butter with the brown sugar and sugar.

-Step 5: Incorporate eggs.
-Add the eggs, one at a time, incorporating well.
+- Incorporate eggs – Add the eggs, one at a time, incorporating well.
 Scrape the bottom and sides of the bowl with a rubber spatula occasionally.

 Rotate your breads once through the baking process, so they bake evenly.
 Turn the loaf pans about half way through baking.
-Be VERY careful not to bang the pans around or the banana bread will fall.
-Before removing banana bread from loaf pans let cool on baking racks for about 10 minutes.
+Be VERY careful not to bang the pans around or the loaves will fall.
+Wait about 10 minutes before removing from loaf pans, let cool on baking racks.

 - Pecans or Walnuts – keep nuts in your freezer in an airtight container or freezer zip-style bag so they stay fresh!